cleverington/n00b-drupal-development/manuscript/about_the_book.md

-# About this book
+# {{ book.sections.foreword.about_the_book }}

 **Today?** This book is a work-in-progress.

 As mentioned in the previous section, there are multiple goals.
 If I get Contributors along the way?
 Great.
 If not?
 Great.
 This purpose of this book is not profit.
 It is more a personal manual and personal journal.

 + If it can be written, it is known.
 + If it is known, it is reproducible.
 + If it can be complicated, someone **will** do so.